edulinq/quizgen-simple-gui/README.md

 | Key             | Action |
 |-----------------|--------|
 | `control` + `s` | Save and Compile.
 This is the same as clicking the "Save & Compile" button. |

+# Known Issues

+## PDF Focus

+How PDFs are rendered is largely handled by your browser.
+As such, we have less control over how exactly they are displayed and how they interact with the rest of the UI.
+You may find some issues when working with PDFs such as not being able to focus the PDF when clicking between editor tabs.
+Sometimes clicking multiple times or clicking on the tab's header can help.